Seven Network: 2000s

 The network's centralised digital playout facility, Broadcast Centre Melbourne, located in the city's Docklands precinct.

-During the late 1990s and early 2000s, a state-of-the-art high definition national broadcast facility was constructed in Docklands, Melbourne, replacing the previous facility in Epping, Sydney.
+During the late 1990s and early 2000s, a high-definition national broadcast facility was constructed in Docklands, Melbourne, replacing the previous facility in Epping, Sydney.
 This new facility would also house HSV-7's Melbourne offices and studios.

-The year 2000 saw former Nine executive David Leckie appointed as head of television operations, re-launching the network with an updated logo, and a new advertising campaign timed expressly for the network's coverage of the 2000 Summer Olympics in Sydney.
-The opening ceremony was one of the highest-ever rating television programmes in the country, with 6.5 million viewers, contributing to the network winning the ratings year for the first time in twenty-two years.
+The year 2000 saw former Nine executive David Leckie appointed as head of television operations, re-launching the network with an updated logo and a new advertising campaign timed for the network's coverage of the 2000 Summer Olympics in Sydney.
+The opening ceremony, with 6.5 million viewers, was one of Australia's highest-ever rating television programs, contributing to the network winning the ratings year for the first time in twenty-two years.

 Digital television was introduced to most of the network's coverage area on 1 January 2001.
 This was soon followed by the gradual introduction of wide screen and high definition programming.

 In January 2006, Seven Network, Pacific Magazines and online portal Yahoo!
 Australia and New Zealand combined in a joint venture to form Yahoo!7, representing all three companies' online assets.

-7HD was officially announced on 15 September 2007, with the Seven Media Group announcing their intention to start a high definition multichannel, that was initially expected to launch in December 2007.
-However, 7HD became the first free-to-air commercial television channel introduced to metropolitan areas since 1988, when it launched prior on 15 October 2007, with 25th Hour being the first programme broadcast at 10:30 pm.
+On 15 September 2007, 7HD was officially announced with the Seven Media Group announcing their intention to start a high definition multichannel that was initially expected to launch in December 2007.
+7HD became the first free-to-air commercial television channel introduced to metropolitan areas since 1988, when it launched prior on 15 October 2007, with 25th Hour being the first program broadcast at 10:30 pm.

 On 14 February 2008, the Seven Media Group and Foxtel officially signed an agreement allowing Seven's digital signal to be transmitted via Foxtel's cable and satellite services.
 Seven became available on Foxtel in early 2009.

 On 25 September 2009, Seven announced its new digital channel, 7two, which officially launched on 1 November 2009.

 2010s

 On 18 January 2010, Seven launched the online catch-up TV website called PLUS7.

 On 25 September 2010, in conjunction with the 2010 AFL Grand Final, Seven launched its second multi-digital channel 7mate.
+7mate is targeted towards a male audience, particularly those aged between 16 and 49.

 In January 2011, the big red 7 logos were expanded to GWN7 and Prime7's rebranding respectively.
 The news bulletins were renamed as GWN7 News and Prime7 News.
-GWN and Prime relaunched on 16 January 2011 at 6:00 pm, digital channels are branded as 7two and 7mate.
+GWN and Prime relaunched on 16 January 2011 at 6:00 pm, and its digital channels were branded as 7two and 7mate.

-Seven announced its intention to expand into digital datacasting known as 4ME, a digital channel owned by the Prime Media Group, in December 2011 on channel 64 in Prime7 and regional areas and channel 74 in other areas.
+In December 2011, Seven announced its intention to expand into digital datacasting known as 4ME, a digital channel owned by the Prime Media Group on channel 64 in Prime7 and regional areas and Channel 74 in other areas.